-If you stop the SAF sequence, remember that when you start it again, the crane will not move.
-You must push the confirm button/lever on the controller to continue with the sequence.
-Push this button/lever once, because it activates/deactivates the SAF sequence.
-So, if you push the button twice you will need to push it again to continue with the SAF sequence.
+If you stop the SAF function, remember that if you start again the automatic folding and the crane doesn't start to move, you must push the confirm button/lever once, because it activates/deactivates the SAF sequence function.
+So, if you push the button twice you will need to push it again to continue with the SAF function.

 - 5. Continue operating lever on the controller until the boom system is totally folded:

-- XSDrive or
+- XSDrive: 1 or 1

-- CombiDrive N or N
+- CombiDrive: Nor N

-Pay careful attention when using this feature.
+Pay careful attention when using this function.